tukangcode/LinguaGacha-TL-Indo/README_EN.md

     - OPT - Further enhanced code preservation
     - OPT - Significantly improved translation quality, especially for interjections and proper nouns
       - Highly recommended for all Volcengine DeepSeek users

-- 20250316 v0.13.2
-  - FIX - Some game engine types in the TRANS file could not be recognized

-- 20250316 v0.13.1
-  - OPT - Added some new cleanup rules
-    - Annotation code `<Ruby>`
-  - OPT - Some re-translation support for RENPY files
-  - FIX - Some cases where EPUB wasn't outputting bilingual text correctly during translation

-- 20250315 v0.13.0
-  - NEW - Partial Retranslation Feature
-    - Retranslates parts of completed translations based on set filter conditions
-    - Primarily for content updates or bug fixes in subtitles, ebooks, etc

 ## FAQ 📥
 - Relationship between [LinguaGacha](https://github.com/neavo/LinguaGacha) and [AiNiee](https://github.com/NEKOparapa/AiNiee)